pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-enums.md

 - [ ] Check if enum needs methods, properties, or implements interfaces based on usage patterns found
 - [ ] Review similar enums in codebase for consistency
 - [ ] Check if enum needs Eloquent casting based on model usage
+- [ ] Identify edge cases (unused cases, deprecated cases, migration needs)
+- [ ] Document any breaking changes that might occur
 - [ ] Present the plan to the user for approval
 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan
 - [ ] **EXPLAIN** any skipped tasks

+**Common Issues to Check:**

+- Enum file not found or unreadable
+- PHP version too old for enums
+- No usage found (may indicate enum is unused or needs migration)
+- Mixed naming conventions in existing code
+- Database values don't match enum values
+- Missing context about enum purpose

 ### Phase 2: Structure and Organization